IqbalO2018/Reflection/README.md

+#Reflection 8
+## 3/16/2018
+This week I learned how to use functions and creating "def" functions.
+I also got a head start on my hw7.
+We have to create a code where it asks the user to enter a sentence with some CAPITAL words.
+The code is supposed to decifer the Capital words and print them out to the user.
+This will be a bit confusing, but sure of an adventure using some reliable resources.

+---

 #Reflection 7
 ## 3/9/2018
 This week I mostly worked on my hw6, but I also learned how to use "while",